mystman/animated-pancake/README.md

-# go-kub-sub
+# Animated Pancake
-Project Stub for a containerized Go project
+(What a wonderful auto-generated reoo name. :D)

+This a project an example for a clustered REST API with a pesistent JSON docu store.